High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Discussion

-Generating knockoffs in high-dimensional settings can be challenging as it requires the distribution of $\bfX$ to be completely known \citep{candes2018panning} or can be consistently estimated \citep{barber2020robust}.
-However, knockoff copies for SDA can be easily generated.
-Since our proposed SDA method is based on the standardized variable $Z_i \sim N(0, \hat{\sigma}_i^2)$, which naturally satisfies the two required conditions for knockoffs.

-On the computational side, we can obtain the SDA statistic, either the SDA-KS or the SDA-CvM, for each variable separately, which is easy for parallel computations and can be memory efficient.
+We also develop a knockoff-SDA method for multiple hypothesis testing with FDR control.
+One advantage for the proposed method is that the SDA statistics, as well as the corresponding knockoffs, can be obtained separately for each variable, which is easy for parallel computations and memory-efficient.
 Furthermore, our SDA procedure does not require estimating the distribution of $\bfX$, which is crucial for large-scale studies.
 For ultra-high dimensional data, such as the ADNI gene expression dataset, estimating a large but sparse covariance or precision matrix can be computationally challenging, due to the requirement of huge memory space to restore the large matrix and extensive computations associated with it.

+The validity of the proposed method relies on the normality of $\bfX$ and the sparsity of $\bfTheta$.
+Such conditions are commonly assumed when analyzing gene expression data.
+Normality of the gene expression data can be assumed either after normalization, as in the case of microarray data, or after both the mean-variance modeling and normalization, as in the case of RNAseq read-counts \citep{law2014voom}.
+Furthermore, our simulation results demonstrate that our proposed method is robust against model misspecification, especially within the elliptical family.
+Sparsity of gene regulatory networks is a common assumption in statistical and computational biology methods development \citep{noor2012inferring,wang2024wendy}.
+While a gene network as a whole may be highly complex, each gene is expected to interact strongly with only a few other members of the network.
+The covariance matrix of the gene expression levels is thus assumed to be sparse, and its inverse can be estimated using sparsity-based methods such as the graphical lasso \citep{wang2024wendy}.

+{\it Conservative type I error rates.} Our simulation studies indicate that the proposed method tends to produce conservative type I error rates.
+This issue is likely due to the use of SIR for constructing the sequence of transformation functions, where using indicator functions to capture local conditional dependence between $Y$ and $Z_i$ may result in information loss, particularly favoring the null hypothesis.
+In future work, we may explore alternative approaches, such as splines or polynomial functions, for constructing the set of transformation functions ${ g_h(\cdot) }$ to address this limitation.